scottishgovernment/resources.mygov.scot/content-standards/content-delivery/content-discovery/discovery-phase.md

 * you might identify cost savings that can be achieved from closing down out of date or legacy websites – or where an offline process is better served by a digital channel

-Sharing this work is a good way of helping your stakeholders or delivery partners understand why you are challenging existing processes or making recommendations.
+Sharing this work is a good way of helping your stakeholders or, delivery partners, understand why you are challenging existing processes or making recommendations.

 ## How you do it